camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/security/authorization.md

 }
 ```

-After implementing the CredentialsProvider, we can simply provide it when building a client:
+After implementing the `CredentialsProvider`, we can simply provide it when building a client:

 ```java
 public class SecureClient {